nico2che/macosx-bing-wallpaper/README.md

 -n --no-refresh	    Do not refresh Dock (so, wallpaper) after downloaded it --force		    Force update image, even if already updated same day
 ```

+### TODO

+- Automating update
+- Caption options:
+	- position
+	- size
+	- bg-opacity
+	- text color
+	- padding
+- Native item on menu bar:
+	- another way to see caption, and license
+	- link to the bing request to know more
+	- navigate to old day pictures
+	- lock current picture ?..
+- ...

+### License

+The content of this project itself is licensed under the [WTFPL](http://www.wtfpl.net/).